 THE CREEK CLUB – THE MEMBERS ONLY 18 HOLE COURSE

-In 2007 Reynolds Plantation opened the Members Only Creek Club course designed by renowned architect Jim Engh.
+In 2007 Reynolds Lake Oconee opened the Members Only Creek Club course, designed by renowned architect Jim Engh.
 The writer has not played this course so has no first-hand knowledge of the design except from friends who have played it.
-I have been in the clubhouse many times which is spectacular with its panoramic view of the three separate greens of the par 5 hole #18.
+I have been in the clubhouse many times, which is spectacular, with its panoramic view of the three separate greens of the par 5 hole #18.
 Those who have played the course come away still talking about the green complexes – that appears to be the most distinguishing feature, in addition to the immaculate overall condition of the course.